thomasalvatran/UDP-Socket-with-C-plus-plus-Python/README.md

 We need to aware when working with Qt Frame work:

 Remember that connections are not between classes, but between INSTANCES.
 If you emit a signal and expect connected slots to be called, it must be emitted on an instance on which the connection was made.
 That's your problem.
-The relationship between parent and child widget.
+The relationship between parent and child widget. <br>

 ((UDPClient*)this->parentWidget())->updateUDPClient(UDP_IP, UDP_PORT); //don't forget this object

        UDPClient *w = dynamic_cast<UDPClient *>(this->parentWidget());